alcantarar/ASB_Tutorial/breakout_1.md

 conflicts are typically resolved manually, but good project organization can generally avoid merge conflicts. **If GitHub finds conflicts with your pull request, ask for help from the Tutorial Team before merging the pull request.**

-If there are no conflicts (there shouldn't be any), select the green "Merge pull request" button.
+If there are no conflicts (there shouldn't be any), select the green "Merge pull request" button and confirm your choice.
 This will update the master branch to include the changes you made in your branch. **This process will need to be accomplished for each branch.**

 ![](media/merge-PR.png)

-You can now delete the branch by selecting "Delete branch" because your bug is fixed!
-Making branches is easy in Git, so it's best practice to make one for each feature you'd like to add to a script.
+You can now delete the branch by selecting "Delete branch" because your script has been update!
+Making branches is easy in Git, so it's best practice to make one for each feature you'd like to add to a script and delete it when you're done.

 ![](media/delete-branch.png)

 At this point, the changes have been merged in the master branch in the remote repository on GitHub, but not your local